microsoft/demikernel/BUILDING.md

 - At the menu, select a *hugepage* mapping option, depending upon the system your using (option `19` or `20`).
 - Specify the number of pages for each node (e.g. `1024`).
 - Once at the menu, select *Exit Script* (option `33`).

+### SPDK initialization
+Be sure to run the SPDK setup script if you're using SPDK: `$REPO_ROOT:/submodules/spdk/scripts/setup.sh`.

 ## Building on Azure